-You'll then need to collect the photos from the young people and print them out, ready for them to make photomaps of their local area.
+3 You will then need to collect the photos from the young people photos from the young people and print them out, ready for them to make photo maps of their local area.

-Ask each group to draw a map of their local community or paste a smaller printed map of their local area onto a piece of A3 paper.
-They should then cut out their photos and paste them to the map where they found those locations.
+Ask each group to draw a map of their local community or paste a smaller printed map of their local area onto a piece of A3 page.
+They should then cut out their photos and paste them onto the map where they found those locations or signs.
 If the map is too small they can stick them around the edge and draw lines to where they appeared on the map.

 Looking at the images collected, the young people should mark the places that need electricity with a star and identify how the electricity gets to them.

-Do they remember the overhead power lines, pylons or substations?
-Did they see any Danger of Death signs, such as those featured on page 4?
+Do they remember any overhead power lines, pylons or substations?
+Did they see any of the Danger of Death signs featured on page 5?
 What do the signs mean and why are they needed?
+Do they remember any of the bonus signs on the Sign Bingo?